 - Took a Level in Jerkass: Half the cast, likely due to the stress of the situation.
 To recap:

 - Simmons' many neuroses cause him to have a near-breakdown when stuck sharing a room with Grif, which leads to some increasingly surly behavior on his part.

 - Sarge is showing signs of falling into true senility, concerned more with proper base decor and watching TV than with their survival.

 - Wash was always rather snarky, but the situation has led to him becoming a real Drill Sergeant Nasty and putting the Blues through a lethal training regimen.
-He apologises later, explaining that he isn't really that good at being a leader, since that was never his job as a Freelancer.
+He apologizes later, explaining that he isn't really that good at being a leader since that was never his job as a Freelancer.

 - The exceptions are Grif and Caboose, who seem fairly content with the situation for their own reasons.

-- This is ironically inverted with Lopez Dos.0 who is much nicer than his predecessor until he finally loses patience, and actively tries to murder the Blood Gulchers upon uploading himself into the Reds' Mantis.
+- This is ironically inverted with Lopez Dos.0 who is much nicer than his predecessor until he finally loses patience, and actively tries to murder the Blood Gulch Crew upon uploading himself into the Reds' Mantis.